Diagnosing Lupus and Lupus Tests

 - Antiphospholipid Antibodies (APLs): Antiphospholipid antibodies are a group of chemicals that attack certain aspects of normal cell membranes – they are an expression of autoimmunity.
 They are present in approximately one out of every two people with lupus.
 A positive test can help confirm diagnosis as well as help identify women with lupus who have certain risks (like blood clots and miscarriage) that would require preventative treatment and monitoring.
 Note that the presence of phospholipids also occurs in people without lupus and therefore, their presence alone is not enough for a lupus diagnosis.

-Specifically, ANA and DNA testing, which healthcare practitioners are often reluctant to give.
-These two tests together can create a clearer picture of whether the diagnosis could be lupus.
 Again, we must remind you that just because you test negative today, it does not mean that you won’t test positive tomorrow.

 If your healthcare practitioner has suspicions that your heart or lungs have been affected by lupus, they may advise for specific imaging tests in diagnosing lupus: